 Members of the private sector can help retain and improve regional quality of life by engaging in stewardship of the natural environment.
 The Environmental Stewardship Program will dedicate $100,000 to educate members of the private sector about ways they can enhance and preserve the natural environment and address impacts created by infrastructure projects.

-NCTCOG conducted the following:
+NCTCOG conducted or created the following.

-A workshop to educate builders and developers about ways to reduce their impacts on streams and wetlands and how to incorporate green infrastructure solutions.
+- A workshop to educate builders and developers about ways to reduce their impacts on streams and wetlands and how to incorporate green infrastructure solutions

-Stakeholder and community outreach efforts to encourage stewardship in the Denton Greenbelt area, where an existing road will be expanded to increase capacity.
+- Stakeholder and community outreach efforts to encourage stewardship in the Denton Greenbelt area, where an existing road will be expanded to increase capacity

-A webinar to inform mitigation bankers who create wetland and stream credits about the demand for credits potentially generated by projects in the region's long-range transportation plan.
+- A webinar to inform mitigation bankers who create wetland and stream credits about the demand for credits potentially generated by projects in the region's long-range transportation plan

-A networking event to bring together potential donors and non-profit groups whose work helps mitigate the environmental effects of transportation projects.
+- A networking event to bring together potential donors and non-profit groups whose work helps mitigate the environmental effects of transportation projects

 Transportation-Sector Demand for Mitigation Credits: A Webinar for Wetland and Stream Mitigation Bankers and Consultants